Enjoy samples of my work…

 “Fuel for NHL’s Pittsburgh Penguins” received the front page of the TRIB’s Lifestyle section.
 Read more on how nutritious menus are created for the team with natural ingredients that build strength, sustain energy and overall enhance Penguins top-notch performance on the ice at the UPMC Lemieux Sports Complex in Cranberry Township, PA.

 Working with NFL Communications was exciting in promoting this Pittsburgh Steelers chef, who was responsible for mid-season meals for players, staff and coaches!

 Several stories were promoted on how operations transitioned meal delivery to senior living residents and hospital patients during COVID-19.
-At this community, over 1,000 meals are delivered daily by dining team members, including student workers who are doing more than just supporting their residents by helping to keep them safe, healthy and well nourished.
-They are sending messages, providing hope and smiles!
+At this community, over 1,000 meals are delivered daily by dining team members, including student workers who are sending messages, providing hope, smiles, and love!

 A 400-residential community received extensive media attention, including local television coverage for a large-scale farmers market featuring fresh produce from local farms and food partners.
 Residents enjoy live cooking demonstrations and baked goods that are prepared fresh onsite!

 Quality food and varied dining venues are always top priorities, but they are no longer enough.
 Grace promotes the new norm of retirement living which requires flexible dining options that align with the varied lifestyles of today’s residents.